intershop/devenv-4-iom/README.md

 _devenv-4-iom_ provides all the tools that are required to configure and run an IOM development instance in your local _Kubernetes_ cluster.

-The following chapters are providing a detailed view into different aspects of installation and usage of _devenv-4-iom_.
+The following chapters provide a detailed view into different aspects of installation and usage of _devenv-4-iom_.
 - [Installation](doc/00_installation.md)
 - [First steps](doc/01_first_steps.md)
 - [Configuration](doc/02_configuration.md)